 The Cayuga Salt Mine in Lansing, New York, is the deepest and oldest of two room-and-pillar salt mines currently operating in the state of New York.
-Operations started in 1923 have expanded and continue today.
-The mine is capable of producing over 2.1 million metric tons per year.
+Operations started in 1922 have expanded and continue today.
+The Lansing Mine processes approximately 2 million tons of road salt that is shipped to more than 1,500 locations throughout the northeast United States.

 CDT is proposing the installation of a new air shaft to increase ventilation and to improve emergency evacuation for the mine as salt extraction continues in the mine’s northern reserves.
 The proposed shaft site is located just south of Sweazey Road, off Highway 34-B (Ridge Road) in Tompkins County, New York.